camunda/camunda-docs-manual/content/installation/full/jboss/manual.md

 {{< note title="Replace H2 Database" >}}
 The wildfly distribution ships a different version of H2Database than the one that is shipped with Wildfly itself.
-The version shipped by Camunda is the version the process engine is tested on and it is stronly recommended to use Camunda's version.
+The version shipped by Camunda is the version the process engine is tested on and it is strongly recommended to use Camunda's version.
 In order to do so, **make sure to delete the folder**

 ```